zugz/tox-onionPathsProposal/onionPathsProposal.md

 network it controls.

 # DHT eviction
+TODO: explain that poisoning the DHT lets us attack the onion, so everything here is modulo the DHT.
+Then we discuss the below particularly easy way to attack the DHT and how to mitigate it.

 ## Discussion
 There is a separate but related avenue of attack which is not dealt with by the above proposal.